eye-division/katehipkiss/_layeredpapercuts/east-banquetting-house-chipping-campden.md

 ---
 ### **£450.00**

-This stunning building sits just outside Cotwold&nbsp; town of Chipping Campden is owned by the Landmark Trust.
+This stunning building sits just outside the Cotwold town of Chipping Campden and is owned by the Landmark Trust.

 Handcut, layered paper